Ferada/cl-who/README.md

       ((:p :class "foo") "Paragraph")
       ((("html" . p) (:html . "class") "foo") "Paragraph"))

-Since a improper one-element list or a cons with a non-NIL CDR is now always a tag/attribute, the following examples will run successfully and generate the tag or attribute "esc:foo" respectively:
+Since a improper one-element list or a cons with a non-`NIL` `CDR` is now always a tag/attribute, the following examples will run successfully and generate the tag or attribute `"esc:foo"` respectively:

     (with-html-output (*standard-output* NIL)
       ((esc . "foo") "Paragraph"))